chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 <img src="image/11.png" width="550">

-Due to the limitation of hands' movement, the points are more concentrated at about -30 degree in the 6-way configurations.
-In addition, we compare the Eulidean distance between ground truth position and the drop point.
+Due to the limitation of hands' movement, the points are more dense at about -30 degree of the 6 configurations.
+In addition, we compared the Eulidean distance between ground truth positions and the landing points.
 In configureation 3, the distances are: *27.3790*、44.3147、46.1790、51.2296、*53.8679*、43.0804.
 In configuration 4, the distances are: 46.5546、41.0050、51.0400、*69.6366*、44.2386、*35.4826*.
-Astonishingly, some deviations are twice of the others, which reflects the habits of the users.
+Astonishingly, some deviations are twice as the others.

 <img src="image/12.png" width="550">

-On the second experiment, we are going to determin the intention of the users to long-press.
-This idea comes from the trade-off between efficiency and correctness.
-Too much the time to recognized as long-press makes it inefficient, while too less makes error rate arises.
-Hoping to find the balance point of the trade-off, we recorded the error rate while the subjects were trying to long-press.
-We had tried 0.100, 0.135, 0.170, 0.205, 0.240, 0.275 second respectively and the results are shown below:
+On the second experiment, we are going to determine the intention to long press.
+This idea derived from the trade-off between efficiency and correctness.
+Too much the time to be recognized as a long-press makes it inefficient, while too less the time makes error rate arises.
+To strike a balance, we recorded the error rate while the subjects were trying to long press.
+We adopted 6 different thresholds--0.100, 0.135, 0.170, 0.205, 0.240, 0.275 second respectively--and the results are shown below:

 <img src="image/13.png" width="350">

-Obviously, 0.24 second is the knee point and we picked it as the time required for users' intention to long-press.
+Obviously, 0.24 second is the knee point and we picked it as the time required for users' intention for long pressing.

 On the thrid experiment, we are going to find out the required time for our method and usual method to unlock and activate apps.
 The graph below shows the difference:

 <img src="image/14.png" width="550">

+The differences in time (3.8%、3.3%、2.5%、1.7%) between the two settings are not significant.
+Further, we think the decreasing trend of the percentage of differences results from the familiarity toward the tasks.
+The subjects might get more adroit at the task with similar settings on the afterward experiments so they took less time on the tasks.

 <img src="image/15.png" width="550">

+## Conclusion

+We designed a set of experiments to help us understand users' behavior when it comes to pattern locks.
+Also, we conducted experiments on the landing points, responsive time and operation time.
+Although the outcomes indicated our failure on reducing operation time, those results could be useful in the field of one-hand operation.